 At Dentally we understand how important recalls are to your patients and your business.
-At Dentally we try to make your recalls simple to use and as powerful as possible.
+We try to make your recalls simple to use and as powerful as possible.
 Running your Recalls regularly means that you keep in contact with your patients ensuring that they do not drift away and that your book stays full.

 An Overview of how Recalls work

 In Dentally, your recalls are generated weekly.
 Each Monday anyone who is due to see the Dentist or Hygienist for an exam or scale and polish type appointment, based on their next due date, is given a recall.
 Think of the recall as being a marker that is placed on a patient’s record to show that they are due.
 That marker stays on their record and you can run a report on it, to see who has one, for what date and what status it has.

 These recalls have a number of possible statuses.
 These are:

 Unbooked - The recall appointment has not yet been booked.
 These are the people who you need to contact to make an appointment to see the dentist or hygienist.